Guide: How to Keep Campaign Momentum

 How to Keep Momentum During an Active Campaign

 Every idea campaign follows the same curve.
-You launch, you get a spike of submissions in the first 48 hours, and then participation falls off.
-By day five, it feels like nobody is paying attention.
-By day ten, you are wondering whether to extend the deadline.
+You launch, you get a spike of submissions in the first 48 hours, and then participation drops.
+By day five it feels like no one cares anymore.
+By day ten you are wondering whether to extend the deadline.

 Do not extend the deadline.
-That almost never works, and it teaches your audience that your deadlines are not real.
+It almost never works, and it teaches your audience that your deadlines are not real.

-Instead, use the tactics in this guide to sustain participation through the middle of a campaign without lowering your standards or chasing people who have already disengaged.
+Instead, use the tactics in this guide to maintain participation through the middle of a campaign without lowering your standards or chasing people who have already lost interest.

 Understanding the Engagement Curve

-The spike at launch is not a sign of success.
-It is just the people who were already excited or who happened to see the announcement first.
-The real test of your campaign is what happens between day 3 and the close.
+The launch spike is not a sign of success.
+It is just the people who were already enthusiastic or who happened to see the message first.
+The real test of your campaign is what happens between day 3 and close.

-A healthy campaign sees a second, smaller spike in the final 48 to 72 hours before close.
-People who meant to submit later finally get around to it.
+A healthy campaign sees a second, smaller spike in the last 48 to 72 hours before close.
+People who meant to submit later finally do.
 This second spike is normal and good.
 It means your reminder communications are working.

 What you are managing in the middle is not a crisis.
 It is the natural shape of participation.
 Your job is to give people who are interested but not yet committed a reason to act now rather than later.